real2two/discordeno-template/README.md

-# Discordeno Bot Template - (message commands version)
+# Discordeno Bot Template - (message-commands version)

 A bot template for discordeno.